Table of Contents

 Disclaimer time.
 We want to start this article by saying that, if not taken correctly, pre-workout can have side effects that may have a negative impact on your health.
-If you have any concerns at all about taking a pre-workout or suffer from any illnesses, you should consult your doctor first and foremost.
+If you have any concerns at all about taking a pre-workout or suffer from any illnesses, you should consult your doctor first.

 Sure, they can help you feel stronger, go further and generally feel more energized at the gym.
-To be honest, they’re pretty helpful – when used right.
 However, we’d be lying if we’d said we’d never felt a side effect from a bad pre-workout.

 Luckily for you girls, we’ve learnt from our pre-workout side effects and are here to bring you the science on how to avoid the unwanted extras.